MetaMask/metamask-mobile/app/component-library/components/Select/Multiselect/MultiselectItem/README.md

-# MultiselectItem
+# MultiSelectItem

-MultiselectItem is a wrapper component typically used for multi-select scenarios.
+MultiSelectItem is a wrapper component typically used for multi-select scenarios.

 ## Props